konstantinjdobler/nlp-research-template/README.md

 </details>

 ### Weights & Biases
-Weights & Biases is a platform that helps ml-researches to log their metrics for a training-run in an easy way.
-It lets you create checkpoints of your best models, can save the hyperparameters of your model and even supports Sweeps for parameter-optimization.
+Weights & Biases is a platform that provides an easy way to log training results for ML researchers.
+It lets you create checkpoints of your best models, can save the hyperparameters of your model and even supports Sweeps for hyperparameter optimization.
 For more information you can visit the [wandb](https://wandb.ai/site)-Website.
 To enable Weights & Biases, enter your `WANDB_ENTITY` and `WANDB_PROJECT` in [dlib/frameworks/wandb.py](dlib/frameworks/wandb.py).
 <details><summary>Weights & Biases + Docker</summary>